geoanalytics-ca/documentation/docs/1_getting_started/index.rst

 Getting Started
 ===============

-This page we'll go through the first steps of orienting you to the key parts of the GEOAnalytics Canada platform.
+Pages in this section introduce you to the key parts of the GEOAnalytics Canada platform.

 .. toctree::